czou40/PassiveHapticRehab/README.md

 The Unity project is independent of the Android app and can run on its own (However, if you export the project and launch it, it will just display the default scene, which is the loading screen.
 To specify which game to run, the Android app is required.
 In the Unity editor, you can directly choose any game scene to run.)
 The Unity games require data input from the MediaPipe hand and pose tracking models.
 We provide a convenient Python script to run the MediaPipe hand tracking model and send the data to the Unity project using UDP sockets.
 When running on Android, the app will handle the data input and send it to the Unity project.

 ## Instructions
-1. Requires Python, Unity (6000.0.1f1, released in 2024), a WebCam, and decently fast CPU.
+1. Requires Python, Unity (6000.0.1f1, released in 2024.
+When installing Unity, please make sure Android Build Support is also selected), a WebCam, and decently fast CPU.
 2. pip install mediapipe==0.10.9 (we recommend creating a virtual environment and installing mediapipe in it, using either the native venv, conda, or poetry.)
-3. Run the Unity project and mediapipe_hand_tracking_main.py
+3. Run the Unity project and mediapipe_hand_tracking_main.py.
+If you see a warning by the Unity Editor saying there is a deprecated dependency, you can ignore it (the deprecated dependency is Visual Studio Code Editor and is not necessary for the project to run).

 ## Tips
 * You can set the DEBUG flag True in hands.py to visualize what is being seen and how your hands are being interpreted.